aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-1/_index.md

 {{% /alert %}}
 ### **Added CopyOptions.ReferToDestinationSheet Property & Overload for Cells.CopyRows Method**
-Aspose.Cells for .NET API has exposed the Boolean type CopyOptions.ReferToDestinationSheet property along with the an overload of Cells.CopyRows method in order to facilitate the copy rows operation when rows to be copied also contains a chart and its data source.
-Developers can make use of these new APIs to point the chart's data source to the source or destination worksheets.
+Aspose.Cells for .NET API has exposed the Boolean **CopyOptions.ReferToDestinationSheet** property along with an overload of the **Cells.CopyRows** method to facilitate the copy‑rows operation when the rows to be copied also contain a chart and its data source.
+Developers can use these new APIs to point the chart's data source to the source or destination worksheets.

-Following is the simple usage scenario.
+Below is a simple usage scenario.

 **C#**